shadyr7/aaditya-sinha-wasserstoff-AiInternTask/README.md

 5. If successful, your guess becomes the new current word, your score increases, and the global count for that word is shown.
 6. If the AI disagrees, you need to try guessing something else against the *same* current word.
 7. If you guess a word that you have *already successfully used* in your current game session chain, the game is **Over**.
-8. You can optionally select a "Host Persona" (Serious/Cheery) to change the tone of the feedback messages.
+8. You can optionally select a "Host Persona" (Serious/Cheery) using the dropdown to change the tone of the feedback messages.

 ## Architectural Choices

-*   **FastAPI:** Chosen for its high performance, asynchronous capabilities (suitable for I/O-bound tasks like API calls and DB access), and automatic OpenAPI documentation.
+*   **FastAPI:** Chosen for high performance, async capabilities, type hints, data validation via Pydantic, and automatic OpenAPI documentation generation.
-*   **Redis:** Used for its speed as an in-memory store, ideal for session state (lists/scores) and caching frequently accessed AI verdicts.
-*   **PostgreSQL:** A robust relational database suitable for reliable, atomic persistence of global counters.
+*   **Redis:** Utilized for low-latency caching of AI API responses (reducing external calls and cost) and managing ephemeral game session state (guess list, score) with built-in TTL features.
+*   **PostgreSQL:** Selected for reliable, persistent storage of relational data (global word counts) and atomic counter updates (`INSERT ...
+ON CONFLICT ...
+UPDATE`).
-*   **Docker Compose:** Simplifies local development and deployment setup by defining and managing the multi-container application stack (backend, DB, cache).
+*   **Docker Compose:** Enables easy local development and testing by defining and orchestrating the multi-container (backend, DB, cache) application stack with a single command.
+Facilitates consistent environments.
+*   **PaaS Deployment (Render + Upstash):** Demonstrates deployment to cloud platforms using managed database services (Render Postgres) and external managed caches (Upstash Redis) configured via environment variables, showcasing practical deployment patterns.

 ## Prompt Design

-The core prompt sent to the Gemini API focuses on getting a simple binary decision:
+The core prompt sent to the Gemini API is designed for a concise YES/NO judgment, minimizing token usage and focusing the LLM on the specific task:
+You are a game judge.
+Determine if concept X logically beats concept Y in a creative guessing game like Rock Paper Scissors, but more abstract.
+Respond ONLY with the word YES or the word NO. No explanations.
+X = [User Guess]
+Y = [Current Word]
+Does X beat Y?
+Answer YES or NO.